-FLORIDA FL
+FLORIDA

 - 1. Florida maintains a list of eligible surplus lines insurers (see Other Comments section #8). - 2.
-Florida does have a Surplus Lines Association/Stamping Office, the Florida Surplus Lines Service Office (FSLSO) (see Other Comments section #3). - Florida does not have an Export List (see Other Comments section #9). - 4.
+Florida does have a Surplus Lines Association/Stamping Office, the Florida Surplus Lines Service Office (FSLSO) (see Other Comments section #3). - 3.
+Florida does not have an Export List (see Other Comments section #9). - 4.
 Florida does not have an industrial insured exemption statute related to Surplus Lines Insurance but otherwise recognizes the exempt commercial purchaser exemption under NRRA. - 5.
 Surplus lines tax: 4.94% plus 0.06% service fee paid by the insured to the surplus lines agent, who remits to the FSLSO. - 6.
 Florida adopted NIMA (SB 1816); however, the Board of Directors of NIMA voted on April 28, 2016 to discontinue operations and dissolve the NIMA, Inc. organization.
 No multistate business, renewal or reinstatement transactions effective on or after October 1, 2016 will be accepted through the Surplus Lines Clearinghouse multistate reporting platform.
 New, renewal or reinstatement transactions on or after October 1, 2016 with exposure in more than one jurisdiction should be reported directly to the home state's reporting mechanism. - Florida does not allow domestic surplus lines insurers in the state.

 In order for a surplus lines insurer to be on Florida's list of eligible surplus lines insurers, it must go through the same eligibility application process prior to implementation of NRRA and submit the filings listed below.
 These insurers will be identified on the Office of Insurance Regulation ("Office") website, under "Company Type", as "Surplus Lines".
 If an alien surplus lines carrier intends to operate in Florida pursuant to NRRA and notifies the Office of its intention to do so, then the Office will require completion of a Service of Process form by the insurer.
+In order to be made eligible by the Office, such insurer is required to provide detailed background information on its officers, directors, and certain shareholders and is subject to a financial review as part of the application process.